tf-scaleway-modules/terraform-scaleway-compute/README.md

 - SSH access is restricted by default - consider limiting to specific IP ranges
 - Enable `stateful` security groups for automatic return traffic handling
 - Use private networks for inter-instance communication
+- Groups with custom rules get a dedicated security group with merged rules (global + group-specific)
+- Use `security_group_id` at group level to attach an external security group instead of creating one

 ## License